RedMser/godot-embed-external-editor/README.md

 ## Visual Studio Code

-- Until [this PR](https://github.com/godotengine/godot-vscode-plugin/pull/400) is finished and merged, debugging Godot games through VSCode is not possible.
 - Rarely, a black strip appears at the top of VSCode which offsets all input events
   - **Workaround:** Restart VSCode to fix this (sadly not even the "Reload Window" command solves this).